 Southern Alberta Transmission Reinforcement - Chapel Rock-to-Pincher Creek Transmission Development

-The need for this transmission reinforcement was approved by the Alberta Utilities Commission (AUC) as part of the Southern Alberta Transmission Reinforcement Needs Identification Document (NID) on September 8, 2009.
-The NID, including all appendices, engagement material and amendments approved by the AUC are located on the Archived Material page.
+With the evolving electricity landscape, the AESO has worked diligently to ensure the previously approved transmission development in southwest Alberta continues to be the right plan for the transmission system for all Albertans.
+Specifically, the need for this transmission development reinforcement was approved by the Alberta Utilities Commission (AUC) as part of the Southern Alberta Transmission Reinforcement Needs Identification Document (NID) on September 8, 2009.
+The NID, including all appendices, engagement material and amendments approved by the AUC are located in “Archived Materials” below.

 If you have any suggestions, questions or concerns please contact Stakeholder Relations at firstname.lastname@example.org or 1-888-866-2959.

 - Chapel Rock–to–Pincher Creek Transmission Development Update (Newsletter)